 The first benefit is with the grocery list.
 You can make it generic, or store specific and get easy access to the store hours, or an alert when you are near a retailer.
 I know I sometimes write something down on a list, and then when I get to the store I can’t remember which brand or flavor I use.
 Well, with this app you can actually include pictures of the product.
 This would also be handy if you are getting your significant other, roommate or family to pick something up for you.
 You can also easily to price comparisons between retailers to make sure you are getting the best deal out there.
 You can also set it up to automatically add items to the grocery list.
 If there is something you buy every week, you can just select for it to be added to your list on a weekly basis.

 You can also keep pictures of all your receipts in this app.
-This can come in handy if you ever need to reference the cost of something, or remember where it came from.
+This can come in handy if you ever need to reference the cost of something or remember where it came from.
 Much easier than shifting through 10 other receipts!

-You can scan in any loyalty card and coupon.
+You can scan any loyalty card and coupon.
 This would be a benefit for anyone who uses paper coupons and has a lot of loyalty cards.
 Rather than shifting through your wallet trying to find the right one, or looking for that one coupon in a stack of 20 (anyone else picturing George Costanza’s wallet?), you have it all in one place with easy access.
 It will even let you know if a coupon is going to be expiring soon!

-My favorite part of this app is that you can track your stock.
+My favourite part of this app is that you can track your stock.
 You can input what groceries you have for up to 12 different locations (fridge, cupboard etc) and you never have to worry about over buying again!
-You can also enter expiry dates so you know just when something is going to expire, and you either know to buy more, or to use it up.
+You can also enter expiry dates so you know just when something is going to expire, and you either know to buy more or to use it up.

-My second favorite part is that you can sync and share all of this information!
+My second favourite part is that you can sync and share all of this information!
 This can be incredibly helpful if you have multiple people buying groceries because you will both be looking at the same information.
 I’m the main grocery shopper, and my husband goes when I don’t get something he wants.
-If he is unsure about buying something he can check out list to see if it’s something we already have in our cupboard, or if it was on my list he could mark it off as purchased.
+If he is unsure about buying something he can check out the list to see if it’s something we already have in our cupboard, or if it was on my list he could mark it off as purchased.
 Though, the big question is whether or not he would actually use it.